+FIA_BMG_EXT.1: The TOE's fingerprint sensor has two measured times of FRR and FAR: immediately after fingerprint enrollment and after template updates

-FIA_BMG_EXT.1: The TOE's fingerprint sensor provides a FAR of 1:100,000 with an FRR of 3.1%, which is rounded and mapped to a 1:25 rate.
-Prior to the rounding, the 3.1% FRR meets the requirements for FIA_BMG_EXT.
+Immediately following the registration of a fingerprint template, the FAR is 1:100,000 with a FRR of 5.2%, which we rounded down and mapped to a 1:20 rate.
+Prior to the rounding, the 5.2% FRR meets the requirements for FIA_BMG_EXT.